The DEA executed search warrants and found a number of infractions in Shulgin's lab.

 LIFE magazine publishes an article by R. Gordon Wasson called "Seeking the Magic Mushroom."

-R. Gordon Wasson and photographer Allan Richardson participate in a mushroom velada led by Maria Sabina.
+R. Gordon Wasson, his wife Valentina, and photographer Allan Richardson participate in a mushroom velada led by Maria Sabina.

 Dr. Osmond treated over 2,000 alcoholic patients from 1954-1960 with a nearly 50% success rate.